typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 typedoc --plugin typedoc-plugin-markdown --out docs src/index.ts
 ```

-> The plugin switches the default html theme to the in-built markdown theme as default.
-If using with the default html theme, use `--plugin none` to switch the plugin off.
+Note that the plugin switches the default HTML theme to the built-in Markdown theme by default.
+If you want to use the default HTML theme instead, use `--plugin none` to turn the plugin off.

 ## Options

-The following options can be used in addition to relevant [TypeDoc options](https://typedoc.org/guides/options/)
-(please note that TypeDoc options specific to the html theme will be ignored).
+This plugin provides additional options beyond the normal options that are [provided by TypeDoc](https://typedoc.org/guides/options/), which are listed below.
+Note that any vanilla TypeDoc options that customize the HTML theme will be ignored.

 - `--entryDocument<string>`<br>
   The file name of the entry document.
 Defaults to `README.md`.